Br0Fi/goscalc/README.md

         + energy_free_steps the number of energy loss steps  for which the GOS will be computed
         + energy_free_increase the size of each of these steps
         + max_kvalue_Ang up to which wavenumber k_{N-1} value the GOS will be computed.
 This is used in conjuction with the size of the real space lattice (r_0 and r_{N-1}) given in the wavegen output file to determine the minimum wavenumber k_0 = k_{N-1} * r_0 / r_{N-1}
-    + See Example Files for examples of wavegen.dat
+    + See Example Files for examples of config.json
 + execute goscalc
 ```bash
     ./goscalc